HigherOrderCO/HVM/HOW.md

 (Inc (I x)) = (O (Inc x))
 ```

-Then we made it λ-encoded:
+Then we make it λ-encoded:

 ```javascript
 (Inc x) =